The ESU Sex Discrimination and Sex-Based Harassment Resolution Process

-Please note that filing a report is different than filing a formal complaint.
+Please note that making a report is different than filing a complaint.

-Report- A notification of an incident of sex-based discrimination or sexual misconduct to the Title IX Coordinator or designee by any person.
-A report may be accompanied by:
+Report - A report is defined as notification of an incident of sex discrimination or sex-based harassment to the Title IX Coordinator or Deputy Title IX Coordinator by any person.
+A report may be accompanied by a request for:

 Note: When the Title IX Office receives a report, the Title IX Coordinator contacts the affected party, offers supportive measures, explains the process, discusses their rights and options, and answers any questions they may have.
 The affected party decides if and how they would like to proceed.

-The entire process is explained in detail in the ESU Sexual Misconduct (Title IX) Policy.
-However, a general overview of the process is depicted below.
+The resolution process is explained in detail in the ESU Sex Discrimination and Sex-Based Harassment Policy.
+However, a general overview of the formal and informal processes is depicted below.

-Please note that filing a report is different than filing a formal complaint.
+Please note that making a report is different than filing a complaint.

-Report- A notification of an incident of sex-based discrimination or sexual misconduct to the Title IX Coordinator or designee by any person.
-A report may be accompanied by:
+Report - A report is defined as notification of an incident of sex discrimination or sex-based harassment to the Title IX Coordinator or Deputy Title IX Coordinator by any person.
+A report may be accompanied by a request for:

 Note: When the Title IX Office receives a report, the Title IX Coordinator contacts the affected party, offers supportive measures, explains the process, discusses their rights and options, and answers any questions they may have.
 The affected party decides if and how they would like to proceed.

-The entire process is explained in detail in the ESU Sexual Misconduct (Title IX) Policy.
-However, a general overview of the process is depicted below.
+The resolution process is explained in detail in the ESU Sex Discrimination and Sex-Based Harassment Policy.
+However, a general overview of the formal and informal processes is depicted below.

-Parties who do not wish to proceed with an investigation and live hearing, and instead seek the University’s assistance to resolve allegations of Title IX covered misconduct, may elect to enter the informal resolution process.
-This option tends to be less time intensive than an investigation and live hearing, while still affording students an opportunity to actively participate in a process led by the University for resolution of their complaints.
-Note: a formal complaint must still be filed before the informal resolution process can begin.
+Parties who do not wish to proceed with an investigation and formal hearing, and instead seek the University’s assistance to resolve allegations of Title IX covered misconduct, may elect to enter the informal resolution process.
+This option tends to be less time intensive than an investigation and live hearing, while still affording students an opportunity to actively participate in a process led by the University for resolution of an issue.

 Both parties must agree for the informal resolution process to be used.
-Note: the informal process may not be used in a case where the Respondent is an employee.
+Note: the informal resolution process may not be used in a case where a student alleges that an employee subjected them to sex discrimination or sex-based harassment.

 Both parties have the right to an advisor to support them throughout the process.
-Advisors may accompany a party to any meeting or hearing they are required or eligible to attend, but may not speak for the party.
+Advisors may accompany a party to any meeting or hearing they are required or eligible to attend to support the party.
+Advisors may not speak for the party.

 Mediation: The purpose of mediation is for the parties who are in conflict to identify the implications of a student’s actions and, with the assistance of a trained facilitator, identify points of agreement and appropriate remedies to address them.